 • Acting as advocates for students educating them on their rights.

-• Selecting, training and appointing Faculty, Staff and Student Justices to various hearing panels and review boards.
+• Selecting, training and appointing Faculty, Staff and Student hearing panel members.

 Student Financial Services